Stellar streams and dark substructure: the diffusion regime: Velocity injection formalism

-While $\tilde \V^2$ has an explicit expression, it is insightful to examine two limiting cases:\footnote{The dichotomy between short and long time-scales is also discussed, using a different analytic formulation, in \citet{10.1093/mnras/stz2648}.} \begin{enumerate} \item If $kut < 1$, the relative distance traversed between the star and substructure is smaller than the scale of inhomogeneity in the substructure environment.
-In this case, $\langle \Dv^2\rangle\propto\tilde \V^2\propto t^2$ because velocity injections add coherently.
-Mathematically, in this limit $\sin(\mu kut/2)\simeq \mu kut/2$, so $ \tilde \V^2(k|u,t) \simeq 16\pi^2 G^2\rhob^2 k^{-2} t^2$. \item If $kut \gg 1$, the relative distance traversed is much larger than the scale of substructure inhomogeneity.
-In this case, $\langle \Dv^2\rangle\propto t$ because the velocity injection undergoes a random walk. \end{enumerate} The latter case $kut \gg 1$ is the most relevant scenario observationally.
-The clearest way to see the behaviour of $\tilde \V$ in this regime is to take advantage of the delta-function identity
+While $\tilde \V^2$ can be evaluated analytically (in terms of the sine integral function), it is more insightful to instead examine two limiting cases:\footnote{The dichotomy between short and long time-scales is also discussed, using a different analytic formulation, in \citet{10.1093/mnras/stz2648}.} \begin{enumerate} \item If $qut < 1$, the relative distance traversed between the star and substructure is smaller than the scale of inhomogeneity in the substructure environment.
+In this case, $\langle \Dv^2\rangle\propto\tilde \V^2\propto t^2$ because velocity kicks add coherently.
+Mathematically, in this limit $\sin(\mu qut/2)\simeq \mu qut/2$, so $ \tilde \V^2(q|u,t) \simeq 16\pi^2 G^2\rhob^2 q^{-2} t^2$. \item If $qut \gg 1$, the relative distance traversed is much larger than the scale of substructure inhomogeneity.
+In this case, $\langle \Dv^2\rangle\propto t$ because the velocity injection undergoes a random walk. \end{enumerate} The latter case $qut \gg 1$ is the most relevant scenario observationally because the age $t$ of any stellar system is typically far longer than the substructure encounter time-scale $(qu)^{-1}$.
+For instance, if $u\simeq 200~\mathrm{km}\,\mathrm{s}^{-1}$ and $q\simeq 1~\mathrm{kpc}^{-1}$, then $(qu)^{-1}\simeq 5$~Myr, far shorter than the multiple-Gyr lifetimes of stellar streams.
+The clearest way to see the behaviour of $\tilde \V$ in the $qut \gg 1$ regime is to take advantage of the delta-function identity

 where $\ddelta$ is the Dirac delta function.
-Setting $a= k u t/2$, it follows from Eq.~(\ref{V_tilde}) that
+Setting $a= q u t/2$, it follows from Eq.~(\ref{V_tilde}) that

-Evidently, the $kut\gg 1$ limit enforces $\vk\cdot\vu=0$, i.e. that only modes $\vk$ lying in the plane perpendicular to $\vu$ contribute to integrated velocity injections.
+Evidently, the $qut\gg 1$ limit enforces $\vq\cdot\vu=0$, i.e. that only modes $\vq$ lying in the plane perpendicular to $\vu$ contribute to integrated velocity injections.

-It follows from Eqs. (\ref{mean_dv2}) and~(\ref{Vlim}) that in the $kut\gg 1$ limit, the mean velocity dispersion $\langle\Dv^2\rangle$ induced by the substructure environment is
+It follows from Eqs. (\ref{mean_dv2}) and~(\ref{Vlim}) that in the $qut\gg 1$ limit, the mean velocity dispersion $\langle\Dv^2\rangle$ induced by the substructure environment is